 - Senior Lecturer (Archaeology)

-For the last 30 years I have been involved in the archaeology of Orkney and Shetland with particular refernce to the Viking age and Late Norse period of settlement.
-My main focus of expertise lies in the study of material culture in the North Atlantic region for this period and also for the integration of trasndisciplinary evidence - ranging from the historical to environmental material.
+For the last 40 years I have been involved in the archaeology of Orkney and Shetland with particular reference to the Viking age and Late Norse period of settlement.
+My main focus of expertise lies in the study of material culture in the North Atlantic region for this period, particularly Iceland and also for the integration of transdisciplinary evidence - ranging from the historical to environmental material.

-Erin Lee McGuire examining Changes in Identity through Migration in the Viking Age, with reference to the graves of Iceland and Scotland (2010)
+- Erin Lee McGuire: Changes in Identity through Migration in the Viking Age, with reference to the graves of Iceland and Scotland (2010)

-Elizabeth Pierce examining Identity at the Far Edge of the Earth - Iceland, Faroes and Greenland in the Medieval period (2011)
+- Elizabeth Pierce: Identity at the Far Edge of the Earth - Iceland, Faroes and Greenland in the Medieval period (2011)

-Courtney Buchanan examining the impact of Treasure Trove and Portable Antiquities Scheme Viking-age artefacts in Northern England-Scotland and the impact this evidence has on our understanding of settlement distibution
+- Courtney Buchanan: the impact of Treasure Trove and Portable Antiquities Scheme Viking-age artefacts in Northern England-Scotland and the impact this evidence has on our understanding of settlement distibution (2011)

-Tom Horne examining the trade in exotic items through case studies in the Western Baltic and the Western Isles of Scotland
+- Tom Horne: the trade in exotic items through case studies in the Western Baltic and the Western Isles of Scotland (2014)